-Many Americans are hesitant to take the Covid-19 vaccines.
+Many Americans are hesitant to take the Covid-19 vaccine.
 One issue raised by pro-life Christians is whether the vaccines are tied to the use of human cells that come from aborted fetuses.
 If so, are Christians complicit in abortion if they get these vaccines?
 How should our pro-life ethic inform our decision of whether or not to get vaccinated?

 How would aborted fetal cells come to be used in vaccine development anyway?
 The answer lies in what are called immortal cell lines.
 Cell lines are cultures of human or animal cells that can be propagated for research and study.
 Generally, cell lines come from a single source and, as a result, have a uniform make-up.
 This allows for more accurate testing and better results.
 Sometimes, these cell lines are able to be reproduced indefinitely either naturally (due to a mutation) or artificially, thus becoming “immortal” cell lines.
 According to one paper published by the National Institute of Health, cell lines have “revolutionized scientific research.”
 They are used in everything from the medical industry (vaccine production, drug testing, generation of artificial tissues, etc.) to the food and cosmetic industries.
 Some of these cell lines were initially taken from fetuses and are called “fetal cell lines.”
 These fetuses can come from parents who donate their child’s remains after a miscarriage or ectopic pregnancy.
 Sometimes, though, they can come from abortions.